tanchu/cv/README.md

 ### Before March 2016
-2 years I was working in a few  small land development agency as a layout (html/css) developer using less javascript.
+2 years I was working in a few small site development agencies as a layout (html/css) developer using less javascript.

 ## Skills